tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** 2d8 x 10 + Charisma negative energy damage
+**Hit:** 2d8 x 10 + Charisma necrotic damage

 _Natural 18+:_ The target is sucked into a pocket dimension.
-It is removed from the battlefield and takes 50 ongoing negative energy damage (save ends both; on a successful save the target reappears at a random nearby location).
+It is removed from the battlefield and takes 50 ongoing necrotic damage (save ends both; on a successful save the target reappears at a random nearby location).

 **Miss:** Half damage